#1 - From Forest Resources to Photography: My Conservation Journey

 Ethical wildlife photography isn’t just about technical skill; it’s about respect.
 When we approach the natural world with care, we walk away not just with good images, but with a stronger connection to the earth and its creatures.

 When it comes to celebrating love, Colorado offers some of the most breathtaking backdrops.
 Whether you're planning a quiet elopement, an adventurous engagement session, or simply want portraits that feel personal, choosing the right location makes all the difference.
+The following are some of my favorite spots near Longmont and beyond.
+Each one offers beautiful light, natural charm, and plenty of space for your story to unfold.

 1. Sandstone Ranch – Longmont, CO